folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 Example:

-To set the schedule to occur twice a week on Monday and Thursay at 12:00am CDT, you would configure the following options:
+To set the schedule to occur twice a week on Monday and Thursday at 12:00am CDT, you would configure the following options:

 1. Set the "Frequency" option to "Weeks".
 2. Set the "Weeks between runs" option to "0".